iamcall/github_pages_template/about.md

 Write a brief introduction about yourself here.
 Include:

-- Your academic background
+- I am a student at BYU
-- Your interest in data science
+- I am interested in predicting the future and communicating the best, most logical next steps
-- Your career goals
+- I
 - Any relevant experience or projects

 ## Education